murraytip/intranet/_pages/home.md

 - [Automated Histology](autohistology): immunohistochemistry, immunofluorescence, RNA *in situ* hybridization, and TUNEL assays
 - [Manual Histology](manualhistology): fixation, embedding, sectioning and IHC, UF and RNA *in situ* hybridization
-- [Microscopy](microscopy): widefield, confocal and atomic force microscopy, live and time-lapse imaging, and image processing/analysis.
+- [Microscopy](microscopy): widefield, confocal and atomic force microscopy, optical trapping, live and time-lapse imaging, and image processing/analysis.

 The Core can also also assist with tissue clearing, expansion microscopy, and downstream image analysis.